dndworld/dndworld.github.io/Start Playing/earn-xp.md

 ## 3. DM Events

 You can gain XP by participating in DM events.
 A DM event, or a DM sanctioned event is an event that is overseen by a DM (Dungeon Master), or AM (Arena Master).
-Below are the types of DM events on this server roughly in order of frequency.
+Below are the types of DM events on this server, roughly in order of frequency.

-For how to sign up for DM events, please refer to “Signing up for DM events” in [How to Start Playing](start-playing.md)
+For how to sign up for DM events, please refer to “Signing up for DM events” in [How to Start Playing](start-playing.md#signing-up-for-dm-events)

 ### Arena / Pit Fights / Hunts
 > - Single Combat Encounter